PhoenixGreen/Cypherpunktimes-articles/masters-golf.md

 ## Thesis statement

-This article explores the potential integration of blockchain technology into the Golf's handicap system
+This article explores the potential integration of blockchain technology into the Golf world

 ## Pre-discussion, research and questions

 * What questions are you aiming to find the answers to?
   Could the game of golf benefit from blockchain technologies

 * Show links to research, which statements or quotes are you hoping to use?

 * Who might be a good person to interview for this piece?

-# Article Title
+# Swinging into the Future - Golf and Blockchain Technology

-## About Golf Handicaps:
+## About Golf and the current system:

 ## Blockchain technology(Decentralization, transparency, and immutability):

-## Updating Golf Handicaps:
+## Utilising blockchain technology:

-## Advantages and Disadvantages:
+## Advantages and Disadvantages of embracing new technology:

 ## Future Implications and Opportunities: